-Architectural shingles are more dynamic in appearance as they can come in a wide variety of sizes and shapes.
-These shingles are often layered on top of each other, creating a more eye-catching design while offering a water-resistant seal just as the 3-tab shingles do.
+Architectural shingles are more dynamic in appearance as they can come in various sizes and shapes.
+These shingles are often layered on each other, creating a more eye-catching design while offering a water-resistant seal just as the 3-tab shingles do.
 Architectural shingles also offer a wide range of colors and textures, making them an attractive option for homeowners who have a specific look in mind.

 3-tab shingles, while water-resistant and impact-resistant, lack the thickness that architectural shingles have, as they are pressed flatly against the roof.
 Because of this, 3-tab shingles are prone to weathering faster than architectural shingles, as repeated impacts weaken the material.
 On average, 3-tab shingles come with a 10-20 year warranty (depending on the brand).
 These shingles can withstand wind gusts up to 60 mph.

-Architectural shingles are thicker in design as they are layered together, connected by two asphalt shingles stripes laminated together.
+Architectural shingles are thicker in design as they are layered together, connected by two asphalt shingles stripes.
 The layering creates more cushion to better distribute impact from rain, hail, and debris.
-Because of the added durability due to thickness, architectural shingles come with a minimum warranty of 30 years and can withstand wind gusts of up to 130 mph.
+Because of the added durability and thickness, architectural shingles have a minimum warranty of 30 years and can withstand wind gusts up to 130 mph.

-3-tab shingles have a lifespan of anywhere between 10 to 25 years depending on how well the roof is maintained.
-Architectural shingles, however, can last anywhere from 20-50 years depending on maintenance.
+3-tab shingles have a lifespan of between 10 to 25 years, depending on how well the roof is maintained.
+Architectural shingles, however, can last anywhere from 20-50 years, depending on maintenance.
 The astounding difference in life spans is something to keep in mind as you weigh which type to choose.

 When it comes to cost, there are a few things to consider.
 Two important facts to consider are the initial cost and, more importantly, the return on your investment.

 3-tab shingles come at a lower initial cost.
-Typically, a bundle of 3-tab shingles costs anywhere from $25 to $30 per bundle on average.
-While there is a lower initial cost, the return on value isn’t as good as with architectural shingles.
-They do not have as long as a lifespan and may need more frequent repairs than architectural roofing.
+Typically, a bundle of 3-tab shingles costs anywhere from $25 to $30.
+While there is a lower initial cost, the return on value isn’t as good as architectural shingles.
+They do not have as long a lifespan and may need more frequent repairs than architectural roofing.